dotnet/docs/docs/architecture/cloud-native/data-patterns.md

 **Figure 5-4**.
 Querying across microservices

-In the previous figure we see a shopping basket microservice that adds an item to a user's shopping basket.
-While the data store for the microservice contains data tables for basket and lineItems, it doesn't contain product or pricing data.
+In the previous figure, we see a shopping basket microservice that adds an item to a user's shopping basket.
+While the data store for this microservice contains data tables for basket and lineItems, it doesn't contain product or pricing data.
 Instead, those data items are found in the catalog and pricing microservices.
 This presents a problem.
-How can the shoping backet microservice add a product to the user's shopping basket when it doesn't have product nor pricing data in its database?
+How can the shopping basket microservice add a product to the user's shopping basket when it doesn't have product nor pricing data in its database?

 One option that we discussed in Chapter 4 involves a direct HTTP call from the shopping basket to the catalog and pricing microservices.
-However, we also discussed how direct HTTP calls across microservices couple the system and are not considered a good practice.
-Independent microservices noew become coupled and system performance can be impacted.
-We could asyncchornlulsy send messages across the services for the data, but that could block the call and leave the user waiting for long periods of time for a response.
+However, we said that direct HTTP calls couple microservices together, reducing their autonomy, and diminishing many of their architectural benefits.
+We could also send asynchronous messages across microservices for data, but that could leave the user waiting for a response.

 A common approach for removing cross-service queries is the [Materialized View Pattern](https://docs.microsoft.com/azure/architecture/patterns/materialized-view), shown in Figure 5-5.